Kdyby/Events/docs/en/index.md

 }
 ```

-Can you guess what will be the output, when the application is started?
+Can you guess what will be the output, when the order proccess succeeded?
 It should output exactly this.

 ```
-SlimListener::appStartup
+SlimListener::orderSuccess
-FatListener::appStartup
+FatListener::orderSuccess
-SlimListener::slowStartup
+SlimListener::slowOrderSuccess
 ```

 Debugging